SpaceHACK

 Accomplishments

-• SpaceHACK, in partnering with SFIS, has been integrated with an upper-level humanities course entitled “Diplomacy Lab: Latin America” (HUL/POR/FIS 494 and HUL/POR/GTD 598).
+• SpaceHACK, in partnering with the ASU School for the Future of Innovation in Society, has been integrated into an upper-level humanities course entitled “Diplomacy Lab: Latin America” (HUL/POR/FIS 494 and HUL/POR/GTD 598).

-• Selected to receive two student interns through ASU’s NASA Space Grant program.
+• The project was selected to work with two student interns through ASU’s NASA Space Grant program.

 Project contact: